Susan Katz Miller

-Susan Katz Miller is an author, journalist, and advocate for interfaith families often quoted as an expert.
+Susan Katz Miller is an American author, journalist, and advocate for interfaith families often quoted as an expert.
 In 2013, Beacon Press published her book Being Both: Embracing Two Religions in One Interfaith Family.
 Her book The Interfaith Family Journal was published by Skinner House in 2019.

 Early life

 Miller was born to William Katz and Martha Legg Katz in Boston in 1961.
 Her father was a chemical engineer from a German Jewish family.
 Her mother was a sculptor, and an Episcopalian of English, Irish, and Scottish descent.
 Miller and her three siblings were raised in Reform Judaism.
 She graduated from Brown University.

 Journalism

 Miller began her journalism career as a science reporter at Newsweek in New York, and spent time in the Los Angeles and Washington bureaus.
 She left Newsweek to move to Dakar, Senegal.
 While there, she wrote travel pieces for The New York Times, and an interview with the President of Senegal for Newsweek International.
 She also wrote Christian Science Monitor pieces from Senegal, Benin, Togo, The Gambia, and Sierra Leone.

 After returning to the US, Miller became a US Correspondent for the British weekly magazine New Scientist.
 She also wrote freelance science journalism pieces for Discover, Science, National Wildlife, and other publications.

 Miller spent 1994-1997 reporting from Recife, Brazil, publishing articles in New Scientist, and The New York Times.

 Miller studied photography at the Maryland Institute College of Art, and her photographs have been published in The New York Times, The Washington Post, International Wildlife, and elsewhere.